Mondelez International (MDLZ) Q1 2017 Results - Earnings Call Transcript

 I'm not going to provide a quantification of the stranded costs or dilution impact of these two transactions.
 We'll give you clarity on that at the end of the second quarter as we close them.
 One of them has already closed, and the other will close towards the end of the quarter.
 So we'll give you more clarity, I think, when we get there.
 But we have good line of sight to make those stranded costs go away.
 Just, as you know, it takes a little bit of time and some of that will likely be into the first part of next year.

 On commodities, I would just say a couple of things.
 One, as you think about cocoa, yes, I mean, clearly there has been a fairly significant move in cocoa prices.
 You have to recognize, I think, that the hedge window for cocoa is longer than, I think, you would expect, and that's really driven by, really our pricing, our ability and the frequency at which we can go after pricing in some of the key markets there.
-And in some cases you have annual renegotiations and you want to create certainty in terms of margins in those relationships, so you're going to go out and hedge a little bit further.
-So we are hedged longer than, I think, you would expect and therefore don't necessarily have access to the current pricing in this market at this time.
+And in some cases, you have annual renegotiations and you want to create certainty in terms of margins in those relationships, so you're going to go out and hedge a little bit further.
+So, we are hedged longer than, I think, you would expect and therefore don't necessarily have access to the current pricing in this market at this time.

 The other thing I would note is that dairy for us is almost as big a buy.
 And, as you look at what's going on today with dairy, dairy prices are up.
 We have much less ability, there's much less liquidity in that market to do hedging, so we are absorbing some of the pain associated with dairy.
 And again, it's not nearly as hedged.
 So those are the dynamics that are playing out.
 In the short-term, we are seeing some input cost pressure.
 It's not huge.
 It's relatively small when you put all of those things together.
 And then cocoa, again, it'll be a little bit outside the window of the next few quarters that we start getting some of the benefit of lower cocoa prices.